fieldtrip/website/faq/how_can_i_anonymize_a_ctf_dataset.md

 ---
 title: How can I anonymize or deidentify a CTF dataset?
+category: faq
-tags: [faq, ctf, raw, anonymize, sharing]
+tags: [ctf, raw, anonymize, sharing]
 ---

 # How can I anonymize or deidentify a CTF dataset?